 Finding an internship is a stressful process, especially when you don’t know where or how to start.
 People might be giving you all kinds of advice on where to look for openings, how to write a resume, what to do in an interview, and so on.
 Many students attempt to navigate finding an internship while sitting neck deep in schoolwork and other responsibilities.
 If you feel like you are walking through a flooded corn maze, you are not alone.

-Last year, I set a goal to find an internship for the summer of 2012.
+Last year, I set a goal to find an internship for this past summer.
 I updated my resume, used connections in my network, attended career fairs, and I got several job leads that led to interviews.
 I was on the right track, right?
 Well, my search took place during a 19-credit semester (this was a lot for me).
 Managing my time has never been one of my strengths.
 It seemed like I was either on top of my internship search or my studying, but never both.
 Overwhelming myself made for a less than ideal end to my semester.
 My goal to have a summer internship was not met.
 It was not for lack of effort, but a combination of many factors.
 Regardless, I was in need of a new approach for finding an internship (now for the fall semester).

 Interning during the school year is much different than interning in the summer.
 Having the time and reliable transportation becomes more difficult with school and no car.